MartonTurbuk/ASMT/notes/D3 assesment preparation.md

 Spring provides two types of container

 - Spring BeanFactory Container
-- Spring ApplicationContext Container (Its a sub-interface of the BeanFactory)
+- Spring ApplicationContext Container (It's a sub-interface of the BeanFactory)

-The ApplicationContext container includes all functionality of the Bean Factorycontainer, so it's generally recommended over BeanFactory.
+The ApplicationContext container includes all functionality of the Bean Factory-container, so it's generally recommended over BeanFactory.
 The basis of the IoC container is the org.springframework.beans and org.springframework.context packages.

 ## Spring Beans